datalad-handbook/book/docs/basics/101-105-install.rst

 .. note::

-  Listing files directly after cloning a dataset will work if done in a terminal with ``ls``.
+  Listing files directly after the installation of a dataset will work if done in a terminal with ``ls``.
   However, certain file managers (such as OSX's Finder [#f3]_) may fail to display files that are not yet present locally (i.e., before a